History of Jamaica: 2020 election

 In September 2020, the ruling centre-right Labour Party won a landslide victory in the general election.
 It took 49 of 63 parliamentary seats, meaning the incumbent Prime Minister Andrew Holness will serve a second term.

+Hurricane Melissa

+In October 2025, Hurricane Melissa struck western Jamaica as an extremely powerful and destructive Category 5 hurricane.
+As of October 30, at least 8 people on the island have died to the storm.